-This program is aimed at recruiting outstanding students to study in the areas of neurological rehabilitation The goal of the program is to provide predoctoral interdisciplinary training in translational research in basic and clinical aspects of neuroscience with a focus on neurological conditions amenable to rehabilitative treatments.
+The program's goal is to provide predoctoral interdisciplinary training in translational research in basic and clinical aspects of neuroscience with a focus on neurological conditions amenable to rehabilitative treatments.
 This program produces well-trained scientists with highly promising careers in neurorehabilitation research.

 A stipend and training related expenses for up to three years are provided.

-The Norton-Ringle Fellowship was created in fall 2013 from a gift to the University of Kansas by the former dean of the School of Health Professions, Dr. Stata Norton Ringle and her husband.
-The fellowship is used as a recruiting tool and to provide a stipend for a top applicant to the rehabilitation science program.
+The Norton-Ringle Fellowship was created in fall 2013 from the generous gift to the university by former dean of the School of Health Professions, Dr. Stata Norton Ringle, and her husband.
+The fellowship is used to provide tuition assistance to top students in the rehabilitation science program.